What is Reflexology

 Everyone can benefit from Reflexology!
 Whether you are feeling out of sorts, are looking for a complementary therapy to support you alongside conventional medicine for a chronic condition, or just because you enjoy it!

-Reflexology does not claim to cure conditions, however, by helping to bring the body to balance, many people turn to reflexology to support their health concerns and general welling.
-Some of the more common symptoms that people use reflexology for are listed below:
+Reflexology does not claim to cure conditions.
+However, many people find reflexology a vital tool in managing their health and wellbeing.
+Some of the more common symptoms that people find reflexology beneficial for are listed below:

 - Stress and Anxiety